PLC-Programmer/PLC-Programmer.github.io/(F) From a Scala program to JavaScript for node.js.md

 2025-04-14: work in progress

-Spoler alert: this use case has practically no value for me because so far I couldn't find a solution for this open point described below: [How to read from the console when executing JavaScript on node.js?](#how-to-read-from-the-console-when-executing-javascript-on-nodejs)
+**Spoler alert**: this use case has practically no value for me because so far I couldn't find a solution for this open point described below: [How to read from the console when executing JavaScript on node.js?](#how-to-read-from-the-console-when-executing-javascript-on-nodejs)

 <br/>